Putins Opposition: Dead, Jailed Or Exiled - UrduPoint

 Thousands turned out to mourn him at his funeral in Moscow, some voicing rare dissent in the streets of the capital.

-His widow Yulia Navalnaya has taken up his cause and urged supporters to protest on Sunday -- the third day of an election that is expected to hand Putin another six-year term.
+His widow Yulia Navalnaya has taken up his cause and has called for a protest on Sunday -- the third day of an election that will hand Putin another six-year term.

-Dozens more critics of the Kremlin and war in Ukraine remain behind bars.
+Dozens more critics of the Kremlin and the war in Ukraine remain behind bars or have fled into exile.

 - Opponents and critics -